gregjd/gregjd.github.io/_posts/2017-07-10-national-monuments-explained.md

 Most National Monuments are managed by one of three agencies: the [National Park Service (NPS)](https://en.wikipedia.org/wiki/National_Park_Service), the [Bureau of Land Management (BLM)](https://en.wikipedia.org/wiki/Bureau_of_Land_Management), or the [United States Forest Service (USFS)](https://en.wikipedia.org/wiki/United_States_Forest_Service).
 A small number are managed by the [Fish and Wildlife Service (FWS)](https://en.wikipedia.org/wiki/United_States_Fish_and_Wildlife_Service) or other agencies.

-For the NPS, a National Monument is an actual park unit.
-For the BLM and USFS, National Monuments are overlay designations on existing BLM/USFS-owned land; for example, the USFS's [Mount St. Helens National Volcanic Monument](https://en.wikipedia.org/wiki/Mount_St._Helens_National_Volcanic_Monument) was created out of, and remains part of, Gifford Pinchot National Forest.
+For the NPS, a National Monument is an actual park unit; creating one requires acquiring land, often via transfer from one of the other agencies.
+For the BLM and USFS, National Monuments are overlay designations on existing BLM/USFS-owned land; for example, the USFS's [Mount St. Helens National Volcanic Monument](https://en.wikipedia.org/wiki/Mount_St._Helens_National_Volcanic_Monument) is a section of Gifford Pinchot National Forest.

 ## Where does the land come from?